 Another good budget option is to take the shuttle bus that leaves from the Phoenix Sky Harbor Airport.
-This route, serviced entirely on Groome Transportation, leaves the airport at 10:30am and heads directly to Flagstaff, arriving at 1:50pm.
-The next shuttle heading to the Grand Canyon leaves at 3:45pm and gets to the Grand Canyon two hours later at 5:45pm.
+This route, serviced entirely on Groome Transportation, leaves the airport every 1.5 hours starting at 7:30am through to 12 noon and heads directly to Flagstaff, arriving three hours and 20 minutes later.
+The shuttles from Flagstaff to the Grand Canyon leave about 15 minutes after you arrive at the Groome Transport office in Flagstaff.

 4. From Phoenix to the Grand Canyon by Greyhound Bus and Shuttle

-If you are staying in Phoenix and on a tight budget, it's possible to take the bus to the Grand Canyon, you just need to do a bit of coordination of schedules.
-Greyhound buses leave from Glendale, a suburb of Phoenix, at 11:40am and arrive in Flagstaff 2.5 hours later.
-From the bus station, just walk one mile to the Amtrak station and catch the 3:45pm Groome Transportation shuttle; you'll arrive at the Grand Canyon two hours later at 5:45pm.
+If you are staying in Phoenix and on a tight budget, it's possible to take the bus to the Grand Canyon.
+You just need to do a bit of coordination of schedules.
+Greyhound buses leave from Glendale, the Phoenix bus station, and the Tempe University area.
+The buses arrive in Flagstaff 2.5 to 3 hours later, depending on the departure location.

 5. From Phoenix to the Grand Canyon by Air & Drive